Demonstrates how to encode an indirect command buffer with the CPU or GPU, and then execute its commands in a separate render command encoder.

 _icb, the sample defines render commands that:

-Set the vertex buffer (using unique vertex data for each shape)
+Set a vertex buffer (using unique vertex data for each shape)

-Set the uniform buffer (with common transformation data for all shapes)
+Set another vertex buffer (using common transformation data for all shapes)

 Draw a triangle strip

 The sample encodes these commands differently for the CPU or the GPU.
 However, these commands are still encoded into both versions of the indirect command buffer.

 _icb to inherit the render pipeline state from its parent encoder,